h2oai/datatable/.github/CONTRIBUTING.md

 * Keep the initial line short (50 characters or less).

-* Use imperative mode in the first line i.e. "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".
+* Use imperative mood in the first line i.e. "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".

 * Second line blank.